DannyArends/CTLmapping/doc/joss/2016/paper.md

 Data structures of the CTL mapping package have been harmonized with the popular R/qtl package [@Arends:2010], allowing users to quickly and effiently re-analyse previous (R/)QTL experiments.
-Additional advantages of close integration with R/qtl are that CTL users can use any input formats supported by R/qtl, and additionally have access to all plot and helper functions provided by R/qtl.
+Additional advantages of close integration with R/qtl are the many input formats supported by R/qtl, and access to all plot and helper functions provided by R/qtl.

 To increase the reach of our method, we have integrated CTL into GeneNetwork (GN) a free and open source (FOSS) framework for web-based genetics that can be deployed anywhere [@Sloan:2016].
 This allows results from CTL mapping to be